 If you buy a new bathroom sink, you’ll be amazed at what a change you’ll see in your dull bathroom.
 There are so many choices on the market for bathroom sinks and so many things to think about.
 From the type of materials to the many different shapes, sizes, and looks, choosing the right bathroom sink for your bathroom can be a bit overwhelming.
 Take the time to select what will work best for you, not only the look but the function, including if you need storage space or prefer floor space.
 The size of your bathroom will also help you determine what sink works best in the available area.
 Whether you’re doing a quick change or a total remodel, this guide can help you on your journey to select the right sink for your bathroom.

-A remodeled bathroom can either enhance the style of your home or be a special, eclectic space unlike any other in your house.
-This smallest room in the house can express your individual style or blend with the architectural elements and vintage of the house.
+A remodeled bathroom can either enhance the style of your home or be a unique, eclectic space unlike any other in your house.
+This smallest room in the house can express your style or blend with the architectural elements and vintage of the house.
 Will you choose a traditional bowl, a period pedestal, a sleek glass bowl, or warm wood?
 Your budget will narrow your choices, but it’s a good idea to have your preferred style in thought, as well.

 A clean, sleek look is achieved with a solid-surface, integrated sink.
 A flush-mount sink also gives a sleek look.
 An under-mount sink is installed under the countertop, resulting in a smooth, easy to clean, counter surface.
 A top-mount sink rests over the top of the counter.
 This is the easiest style for the do-it-yourselfer to install.
 A traditional style has the bowl set on a pedestal or stand.